 Coloured spectacle lenses have been shown in some cases to benefit those with visual stress, headaches, migraines and photosensitive epilepsy.
 We know that certain cells in the visual cortex are sensitive to specific colour wavelengths, so by placing a colour filter in front of the eyes, the pattern of excitation can be changed.
 In other words, the colour will help to slow and calm these cells, therefore quietening the pattern and reducing the visual stress.
 The colour needed to reduce the hyper-excitability is very precise and individual to each person.

 In addition, research in the US undertaken recently by a team of neuroscientists, using brain imaging, has shown that those who suffered from migraines had a vast improvement when individually selected precision tinted lenses were worn.
 Symptoms of other neurological conditions such as Autism, MS, ME and Parkinsons have been shown to reduce with the application of a precise colour.

 Visual Stress can be reduced by the use of coloured filters.
 This works by placing a coloured overlay directly over text, or by wearing coloured lenses in spectacles.
 The reduction occurs only when the colour is selected to suit the individual.

-In order to determine the precise colour tint for glasses to improve symptoms of visual stress, whether it be for someone with or without dyslexia, we use the Intuitive Colorimeter.
+In order to determine the precise colour tint for glasses to improve symptoms of visual stress, we use the Intuitive Colorimeter.
 The Intuitive Colorimeter is a machine that allows us to apply different colours upon text whilst adjusting the hue and saturation level until a specific colour is identified that will provide comfort when looking at text.

 For those who have debilitating visual stress and require tint correction throughout the day, we can provide Cerium contact lenses.
 These are soft lenses where the centre is tinted with the specific colour as determined by Colorimetry and can correct your prescription at the same time.